Rehanabbaxi/python-mini-projects/README.md

 # 🐍 Python Mini Projects

 This repository is an **index of all my Python mini projects** — ranging from **very basic to advanced concepts**.
-For every topic  in Python, I build a small project around it.
+For every topic  in Python, I build a small project around it to learn pthon for general purpose instead of core machine leanrning purpose

 ---